Bitmesh-AS/azurepipelines/README.md

 In angular app add envinment speciffic config to "environment.docker.ts" for docker environment.
 For react add ".env.local" for docker environment.

+## Kubernetes
+Kubernetes deployment files can be found in the "test" and "prod" folders.

 ## Bitmesh
 Bitmesh AS is building services and applications for PropTech.
 With our framework we focus on IoT centric application development.